Wigging out, then wigging in: removing earwigs from stone fruit and augmenting them in pome fruit

 Mass removal of earwigs

 To determine if mass removing earwigs from orchards reduced their populations over time, we monitored and captured earwigs using standard cardboard traps (Fig. 1).
-The experiments were conducted in commercial nectarine and cherry orchards, located respectively in Yakima and Benton County, Washington State.
+The experiments were conducted in two commercial orchards (nectarine and cherry), located respectively in Yakima and Benton County, WA in 2021-2022.
 The experiment consisted of six and five 16-tree (4x4) replicates on nectarines and cherries, respectively.
 Each individual tree contained one cardboard trap attached slightly under the tree crotch using flagging tape.
 Each replicate was spaced 30m from each other to account for possible within-season dispersal of earwigs.
 We had two treatments: a control where earwigs were counted weekly and returned to their respective trees, and a removal treatment where earwigs were counted weekly and removed from the orchard.
-Weekly sampling went from May 25th to August 9th, 2021, and was always performed during the morning.
+Weekly sampling went from May to August, and was always performed during the morning.

 cardboard trap